 If you’re interested in the intersection of business, technology, design, and marketing, then a product manager position might be the job for you.XExpert SourceStephen Cognetta, MBATech Interviewing CoachExpert Interview.
 21 July 2020.
 In most companies, the product manager is the one who researches, designs, and delegates the production of new products, all while collaborating with multiple departments at once.
-You can either apply for a product manager position directly or your way up in your company to be the perfect candidate for the next job opening.
+You can either apply for a product manager position directly or work your way up in your company to be the perfect candidate for the next job opening.

 StepsMethod 1Method 1 of 3:Getting Education and Experience

 1Take classes in business, technology, and design.
 Product managers are in charge of multiple departments, and they have to interact with people from all educational backgrounds.
-Focus on taking as many classes in business, technology, and design as you can so you can combine your skills later on.XIf your offers product management-specific classes, sign up for those as well.If you do any relevant class projects, like product design or development, you can add those to your resumé under the “skills” section.Constantly be thinking about what kinds of trends and strategies tend to be successful in tech.XExpert SourceStephen Cognetta, MBATech Interviewing CoachExpert Interview.
+Focus on taking as many classes in business, technology, and design as you can so you can combine your skills later on.XIf your school offers product management-specific classes, sign up for those as well.If you do any relevant class projects, like product design or development, you can add those to your resumé under the “skills” section.Constantly be thinking about what kinds of trends and strategies tend to be successful in tech.XExpert SourceStephen Cognetta, MBATech Interviewing CoachExpert Interview.
 21 July 2020.

 2Apply for internships at tech corporations.
 To gain experience in your field, apply for an internship while you’re still in school.
 Go for large corporations that create and produce a few different products so you can get experience in a fast-paced work environment.XIntel, Google, Apple, IBM, and smaller, local tech companies often offer summer internships for students still in school.Even if you don’t want to do an internship, you can still go to hackathons so you get opportunities to build products and gain perspective on the right approach for pleasing customers.XExpert SourceStephen Cognetta, MBATech Interviewing CoachExpert Interview.
 21 July 2020.